Current Construction Lane Closures in Martin County

 Westbound SW Tulip Boulevard motorists will be detoured via SW Voyager Street and SW Trouville Avenue to SW Port St. Lucie Boulevard.

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tunis Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Friday, April 25, for roadway reconstruction.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Tunis Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Wednesday, April 30, for roadway reconstruction.
 This closure was implemented on Wednesday, Feb.
 26. If weather or unforeseen circumstances arise, SW Tunis Avenue will reopen by Friday, May 2.
-Please click here to view the detour flyer for more information.
+Please see the attached detour flyer for more information.

 Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Tunis Avenue motorists will be detoured to eastbound SW Rice Avenue SW Chartwell Street to westbound SW Tunis Avenue.